-Hitler with Nukes
+Hitler with Nukes?

 Over 50% of the world’s population is due to go to the polls in 40 national elections this year but democracies almost everywhere are under threat from declining levels of trust in the integrity of the electoral process.
 Ireland is in the top 10 countries in the world for the robustness of our electoral processes, with our registration process being the weak spot.
 However, we are not as bad as the UK, where it is apparently not required for an electoral candidate to prove that they actually exist!

 The European Digital Services Act will help to make social media algorithms more transparent and AI generated content identifiable.
-But Artificial Intelligence generated content remains a huge challenge with deep fakes becoming increasingly sophisticated and malignant actors achieving a “liars’ dividend” whereby even content which is true become distrusted because there is so much dis- and mis-information about.
+But Artificial Intelligence generated content remains a huge challenge with deep fakes becoming increasingly sophisticated and malignant actors achieving a “liars’ dividend” whereby even content which is true becomes distrusted because there is so much dis- and mis-information about.
 The objective of such dis-information is to create an immediate negative emotional reaction to (e.g., immigrants committing crimes) before it is possible to rebut the claims (e.g., by proving that the images used relate to an entirely different incident).

 Social cohesion is damaged when we no longer have a shared perception of reality.
 Polarisation and conflict generation is often the objective of foreign malignant actors.
 (Most of the social media chatter and incitement related to recent riots in Ireland came from outside the country, and many of the direct protagonists came from outside the areas in which the rioting actually occurred).